AradAshrafi/KilidWebsiteWithReact/README.md

 #### Added Functionalities:

+1. [x] Integrating Phase1 with ReactJS
-1. [x] Dynamic Mags and Occasions using Ajax
+2. [x] Dynamic Mags and Occasions using Ajax
-2. [ ] combining Login and Register pages into one React element
+3. [x] combining Login and Register pages into one React element
+4. [ ] Add Occasion Page